bmaclean/gatsby-netlify-cms/src/pages/index.md

 heading: 'Ultimate Guide to CDA Structured Interview: Tips & Proven Strategies to Help You Prepare & Ace Your CDA Interview'
 intro:
   blurbs:
-    - title: OVERVIEW
+    - title: Overview
       text: >
         The purpose of the dental school interview

         History and rationale of the CDA interview

         Types of Questions

         The Seven Competencies

         Structure of the CDA interview

         How to prepare for your CDA Interview

         Sample CDA interview questions

         BeMo CDA-structured interview prep program

         Contact us
     - title: What is the purpose of the dental school interview?
       text: >
         "Regardless of the format of dental school interview (e.g. CDA structured interview, MMI, or Panel interview), the purpose of the interview is rather straightforward and remains constant across the board: to assess the personality and Non-Cognitive Skills (NCSs) of the candidate.

         What are NCSs?
 By these we mean the following: Communication skills, interpersonal skills, ethical and moral decision making capacity, maturity, professionalism, sense of social responsibility, service to community, leadership, initiative, scholarship, ability to collaborate with others, conflict resolution skills, etc.